cowrie/cowrie/INSTALL.md

 ```
 This will likely disconnect your ssh session.
 Reconnect using the new port number.

-Cowrie can be installed using `systemd` on modern Linux systems or can function without.
+Cowrie can be installed using `systemd` on modern Linux systems or it can function without.

 ## Install without systemd support
-This chapter explains how to install Cowrie on systems where you don't have systemd support.
+This section explains how to install Cowrie on a system without systemd.

 **Note**: All commands are run as root

 ### Step 1: Install dependencies
-First install system-wide support for Python virtual environments
+Install system-wide support for Python virtual environments
 and other dependencies.
 Actual Python packages are installed later.

 On Debian based systems (last verified on Debian 9, 2017-07-25):